 admin / November 14, 2016

-In last few years Internet usage from desktop has fallen from 90% to 55%, while the mobile internet usage has increased drastically by 45%.
-If such situation persists, internet usage on mobile devices will surpass desktop internet usage soon.
+In the last few years Internet usage from desktop has fallen from 90% to 55%, while the mobile internet usage has increased drastically by 45%.
+If such a situation persists, internet usage on mobile devices will surpass desktop internet usage soon.
 However, the default approach taken by a large number of designers is still the old fashioned and unfortunate.
 They follow the conventional approach of scaling down of desktop website to make it responsive.
-Rather than scaling down the desktop website, you are required to cautiously examine your client’s business and analyze importance of mobile access for their business.
+Rather than scaling down the desktop website, you are required to cautiously examine your client’s business and analyze the importance of mobile access for their business.
 If you fail to comprehend the connection between your app’s UX design and client’s requirement, you will end up building an app that fails to reap profits and appeal to the users.
 It will be lost amongst thousands of other apps offering similar features and functionality.

 The success of your mobile app design depends on a number of factors, but the UX(User Experience) tops them all.
 UX of a Mobile app is not merely a single button element or a C2A, it combines various elements in the proper order to offer an amazing experience to the user.
-In the interest of intuitive, better and user friendly mobile interface, let us take a look at some of the Best UX design principles and strategies to consider while undertaking next mobile app development assignment.
+In the interest of intuitive, better and user-friendly mobile interface, let us take a look at some of the Best UX design principles and strategies to consider while undertaking next mobile app development assignment.

 Uncluttered, but focussed Content

-Small touch screens have made navigation and search far more easier.
+Small touch screens have made navigation and search far easier.
 People use their mobile devices in a rushed, hurried state..
 This is why a ‘clear and focused content’ is a must have strategy for any mobile application.
 Content involves various kind of material including images, video and text, that offers information to the user.
-While designing for a Mobile app, follow minimalism rules and keep the clutter to the minimum.
+While designing a Mobile app, follow minimalism rules and keep the clutter to the minimum.
 Mobile users notice and appreciate small things that make their experiences smoother.
 The smoother the user experience, better for you.